TOY for Inclusion - phase 2

 ECEC Play Hubs are located in areas that are reachable for both Roma and non-Roma families, and are designed and run by Local Action Teams (LAT) composed by representatives of both communities, school and preschool teachers and local authorities.
 Along with activities aimed to help children develop necessary skills and knowledge for formal education, these spaces mobilize local communities around young children and organize intergenerational activities involving older adults with and without Roma background.
 Activities can take place in the Hubs but also in other settings in the communities, such as community centres, libraries, parks, squares, preschools, health centres.

-The goal of the proposed project, titled ‘TOY to Share: Play to Care’ is to scale up the ‘TOY for Inclusion’ approach, broadening its target beneficiaries to include all hard to reach young children, such as those from migrant and ethnic minority backgrounds.
+The goal of ‘TOY to Share: Play to Care’ is to scale up the ‘TOY for Inclusion’ approach, broadening its target beneficiaries to include all hard to reach young children, such as those from migrant and ethnic minority backgrounds.
 These are the children who are currently least likely to have access to formal ECEC services and therefore, more likely to experience problems during the transition from home to school at age 6.

 - Assessment of local needs and desires to design local responses in the form of non-formal community-based ECEC initiatives (Local Action Teams);